saronic-technologies/zencan/README.md

 - zencan-build should maybe be exported and documented via zencan-node (?)
 - Bootload support
 - Implement domain objects
+- Implement block upload
+  - This requires new message sending semantics with pushback to support sending segments as fast as possible while prioritizing other messages
 - Support object value range limits: return AbortCode if SDO client attempts to write out of range value
+- SDO buffer size should be configurable
+- SDO segmented downloads should use buffer so object access is atomic
+- Building a node example with a no_std target needs to be part of CI test

 ## License